 (2) Units must be selected in accordance with the course structure, as set out in these rules.

-(3) Students who have completed a bachelor's degree with a major in Urban and Regional Planning or Geography, or equivalent as recognised by the Faculty are granted credit for conversion units up to a value of 24 points.
+(3) Students who have completed prior tertiary studies in urban and regional planning, or social and human geography, or equivalent, are granted credit for conversion units up to a value of 24 points.

 8. A student who does not pass units to a value of at least half the total points value of units for which they are enrolled, or who fails the same unit twice, will not have made satisfactory progress.